Published on August 28th, 2013 | by Ruben18

 Organisation of a solera

-Although a solera is usually represented as layers of casks stacked upon each other, with the solera level at the bottom of the pile, this is rarely the case (except for bodegas where tours are being held).
-In practice barrels are stacked in blocks of casks rather than actual rows.
-We are talking about hundreds of casks here, so sometimes a whole room is filled with just one criadera.
-Some of the largest soleras are even distributed over different buildings.
-Also, there are two technical reasons behind this placement: firstly, stability can be problematic when more than three or four casks are placed on top of each other, and secondly, it is better to place Fino and Manzanilla casks near the floor, where it is cooler.
+Although a solera is usually represented as layers of casks stacked upon each other, with the solera level at the bottom of the pile (hence the name, suelo = floor), this is only the case for small soleras, or in bodegas where tours are being held.
+Usually barrels are stacked in blocks of casks rather than actual rows.
+We are talking about potentially hundreds of casks here, so sometimes a whole room is filled with just one criadera.
+Some of the largest soleras are distributed over different buildings.

-The number of tiers between the solera and the last criadera, varies largely and depends on the style of the wine and the preferences of the bodega.
-In general, Manzanilla and Fino soleras will have more criaderas than those of Oloroso and other oxidatively aged sherry.
-A typical Fino solera will range between three and seven criaderas.
-A Manzanilla solera will have at least nine criaderas, up to fifteen.
+The number of tiers between the solera and the last criadera varies largely and depends on the style of the wine and the preferences of the bodega.
+In general, Manzanilla and Fino soleras will have more criaderas than those of Oloroso and other oxidatively aged sherry, and in general older wines will have less criaderas.
+A typical Fino solera will roughly range between three and seven criaderas.
+A Manzanilla solera can easily have eight or nine criaderas, even up to fifteen.

 Age of a solera